ryrob30/mobile-services.en/help/xamarin/c-ios/methods-ios.md

 * **TrackActionFromBackground (iOS only)**

   Tracks an action that occurred in the background.
+This suppresses lifecycle events from firing in certain scenarios.

+  >[!TIP]
+  >
-This suppresses lifecycle events from firing in certain scenarios. </p> <p> <b>Note</b>: This method should only be called in code that runs while your app is in the background.
+  > This method should only be called in code that runs while your app is in the background.

   * Here is the syntax for this method: